It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 However, I should have done a better job of inspecting for any cracks or holes that needed to be filled before starting to paint.

-Drylok usually takes a few hours to dry thoroughly, so you can get everything done in a single day.
+Drylok usually takes a few hours to dry thoroughly, so you can complete everything in a single day.

-However, I spread the project out over two weekends because I had other projects I was working on as well.
+However, I spread the project out over two weekends because I also had other projects I was working on.

-To be honest, I’d rather do just about anything instead of paint, so I was definitely procrastinating.
+Honestly, I’d prefer to do just about anything than paint, so I procrastinated.

-After that first coat (during it, if I’m honest), I noticed several holes in my wall and a couple of hairline cracks.
+After that first coat (during it, if I’m honest), I noticed several holes in my wall and a few hairline cracks.
 As good as Drylok is, anything larger than an Aspirin pill should be filled first.

-Instead of compounding the problem and going straight into the second coat, I picked up a tube of Drylok Masonry Crack Filler.
+Instead of compounding the problem and going straight into the second coat, I picked up a Drylok Masonry Crack Filler tube.

 Let me be clear: Any masonry crack filler will do here.